niobiumface/code-vid/README.md

-# CodeVid - Code Animation Engine
+# CodeVid - Code Animation Engine (v0.1)

-CodeVid is a powerful tool for creating beautiful code animations for your videos, tutorials, and presentations.
+CodeVid is a tool for creating code animations for your videos, tutorials, and presentations.
 It allows you to animate code appearing character by character, line by line, or as a complete block, with syntax highlighting just like in modern code editors.

 ## Features